Samielle-harsh/MORINGA-PROJECT-001/README.md

 The dataset used for analyses has all the aviation accidents compiled from 1948 to 2022

-The Analysis Takes the following format
+The Analysis Takes the following format:

 Exploratory data analysis was done in Jupyter Notebook.
 Data visualization for further analysis was done in Tableau.